SvenGroot/Ookii.CommandLine.Cpp/docs/Arguments.md

 Argument names are case insensitive by default, though this can be customized using the [`parser_builder::case_sensitive()`][] method.

-The argument's value follow the name, separated by either white space (as a separate argument token), or by the argument name/value separator, which is a colon (`:`) by default.
+The argument's value follows the name, separated by either white space (as a separate argument token), or by the argument name/value separator, which is a colon (`:`) by default.
 The following is identical to the previous example: